CSMR-DB/csmr-db.github.io/src/markdown-pages/skills/angular.md

 time: 200
 path: '/tag/'
 title: 'Angular'
-excerpt: "I love the complexity, but haven't used it much at all.
-It's built with TypeScript, so that's a big plus.
-It encourages the use of Services to hold business logic more so than React does.
-Also, Angular taught me the idea of Dependency Injection."
+excerpt: 'I love the complexity, and I owe my love for TypeScript to it.'
 ---